 Common Challenges

-- Physically demanding work (standing, lifting, heat exposure)
+- Physically demanding work, including standing, lifting, and heat exposure

 - High-pressure service environments